 For example, if your loved one is a military veteran, one of the options you have is to have Patriot Guard Riders at the service.
 The Patriot Guard Riders were formed in 2005 to ensure that the funerals of military veterans – especially those coming home from Iraq and Afghanistan – were not disrupted and to ensure that the respect and honor for the deceased veterans were maintained.

 Now, the Patriot Guard Riders extend this protection to all services held for military veterans.
 Though the large-scale disruptions during those two unpopular wars have abated, the Patriot Guard Riders work hard to make sure the military veterans get the honor and respect they deserve.
 The funeral director can arrange for the Patriot Guard Riders to be at your loved one’s service.
 They will line the entry path with American flags, and they will greet and escort each attendee to the entryway of the service.

-If you’d like to learn more about planning a cremation in Bellingham, our empathetic and knowledgeable staff at Moles Farewell Tributes & Crematory – Bayview Chapel can help.
+If you’d like to learn more about planning a cremation in Bellingham, our empathetic and knowledgeable funeral staff at Moles Farewell Tributes & Crematory – Bayview Chapel is always happy to assist.